rick79/AoC2024/Day24 - Crossed Wires/README.md

  Memory estimate: 258.31 KiB, allocs estimate: 892.
  ```
  ### Part Two
  This part is harder.
-Brute forcing is not an option (even if the runtime for part one is low).
+Brute forcing is not an option (even if the run time for part one is low).
 We're given some hints in the problem description: we're dealing with binary adders, there are four pairs of wires that we're looking for, and a gate with the output switched can be in at most one such pair.

  While we could solve the problem programatically I did it by hand after I identified the interesting parts of the circuit.